Complete Roguelike Tutorial, using python+libtcod

 Welcome to this tutorial!
 As you probably guessed, the goal is to have a one-stop-shop for all the info you need on how to build a good Roguelike from scratch.
 We hope you find it useful!
 But first, some quick Q&A.

 Most people familiar with this language will tell you it's fun!
 Python aims to be simple but powerful, and very accessible to beginners.
 This tutorial would probably be much harder without it.
-We insist that you install/use Python 2.7 (32 bit version) until this issue is fixed in the next release and go through at least the first parts of the Python Tutorial.
+We insist that you install/use Python 2.7 and go through at least the first parts of the Python Tutorial.
 This tutorial will be much easier if you've experimented with the language first.
 Remember that the Python Library Reference is your friend -- the standard library has everything you might need and when programming you should be ready to search it for help on any unknown function you might encounter.